I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ne-d3dkmdt-dxgk-engine-type.md

 </dl>

 ## -remarks
 <p>The display miniport driver should follow these rules to determine the engine type:</p>

 <p>For more information on how to use this enumeration, see <a href="https://msdn.microsoft.com/822FEB3E-A39D-4B33-BD9D-F3166EF99AF8">Enumerating GPU engine capabilities</a>.</p>

-<p>The display miniport driver should follow these rules to determine the engine type:</p>

-<p>For more information on how to use this enumeration, see <a href="https://msdn.microsoft.com/822FEB3E-A39D-4B33-BD9D-F3166EF99AF8">Enumerating GPU engine capabilities</a>.</p>

-<p>The display miniport driver should follow these rules to determine the engine type:</p>

-<p>For more information on how to use this enumeration, see <a href="https://msdn.microsoft.com/822FEB3E-A39D-4B33-BD9D-F3166EF99AF8">Enumerating GPU engine capabilities</a>.</p>